 What we say:

-None of this is what Ho Chi Minh wanted: He requested that he be cremated and his ashes spread in three areas in northern, central and southern Vietnam.
+None of this is actually what Ho Chi Minh wanted.
+He requested that he be cremated and his ashes spread in three areas in northern, central and southern Vietnam.
 A grave plot was, to his mind, a waste of land that might be otherwise productively used.
 But it was exactly this kind of earnest devotion to his country that made it impossible for his successors to honour his wishes.
 The cult of personality surrounding Ho Chi Minh was their best bet for keeping the country united after the war, and to preserve that, his body had to be preserved as well.
-The Romanesque structure is modelled after the one in Moscow where Lenin is on display.
-He, too, had requested only a modest burial.
+The Romanesque structure is modelled after the one in Moscow where Lenin is on display; Lenin, too, had requested only a modest burial.

 More details8 Hung Vuong (access via 5 Hgoc Ha St), Ba Dinh (on the very northwestern edge of Hoan Kiem district, but not too far from the centre)